 This song is well known as a 'waulking' song, sung to accompany the fulling of cloth by a group of women, but has also been described by older generations of sailors as a man's drinking song.
 The 'black haired girl' of the title is actually a sailing ship, and the song celebrates the virtues of the ship itself.

 Here's the opening track from Alasdair White's award winning and critically acclaimed debut album 'An Clàr Geal' (The White Album)

-We're currently offering a 10% discount on all of Alasdair's work on Temple Records, including his solo album, his work with Battlefield Band, and other Temple recordings where he has featured as a guest artist.
-Just type the discount code MRBLANC in the box when you're checking out and the discount will be applied.
+Alasdair has appeared on many on Temple Records releases, including his solo album, his work with Battlefield Band, and other recordings where he has featured as a guest artist.

 Originally released in 2001, and now made available again, these two superb boxed set collections from Temple Records include hours of great music and a significant saving compared to buying the same albums individually.
 The five CD sets are available for £35 each, which includes all shipping and taxes